banglafighter/pweb-form-rest/README.md

 <br/><br/><br/>
 ## Donate
-[Problem Fighter](https://www.problemfighter.com/) develops and supports PWebFormREST and the libraries it uses.
+[Bangla Fighter](https://www.banglafighter.com/) develops and supports PWebFormREST and the libraries it uses.
 In order to grow the community of contributors and users, and allow the maintainers to devote more time to the projects.